manikandan-ganesan-hub/manikandan-ganesan-hub/README.md

 <h2 align="center">👋 Hello!
 You’ve reached my corner of GitHub</h2>

 <p>I'm <a href="https://www.linkedin.com/in/manikandan-ganesan-284a321b/">Manikandan Ganesan</a>, a passionate Java developer and investment banking technology professional with over 18 years of experience.
-I specialize in building high-performance, low-latency systems and creating scalable applications for the financial industry.</p>
+I specialize in building high-performance, low-latency systems and creating scalable distributed applications for the financial industry.</p>

 <h3>💻 What I do:</h3>
 <ul>